mattpolzin/JSONAPI/README.md

 }
 ```

-### `JSONAPIDocument`
+### `JSONAPI.Document`

-The entirety of a JSON API request or response is encoded or decoded from- or to a `JSONAPIDocument`.
+The entirety of a JSON API request or response is encoded or decoded from- or to a `Document`.
 As an example, a JSON API response containing one `Person` and no included entities could be decoded as follows:
 ```
 let decoder = JSONDecoder()

-let responseStructure = JSONAPIDocument<SingleResourceBody<Person>, NoMetadata, NoLinks, NoIncludes, UnknownJSONAPIError>.self
+let responseStructure = JSONAPI.Document<SingleResourceBody<Person>, NoMetadata, NoLinks, NoIncludes, UnknownJSONAPIError>.self

 let document = try decoder.decode(responseStructure, from: data)
 ```